abtercms/abterphp/README.md

 #### Install the db schema and create a new admin user

-You need to log into the PHP container (again) to do this:
+You need to log into the PHP container (again) run migrations and create a user.

+*Note:* That AbterPHP uses [zxcvbn-php](https://github.com/bjeavons/zxcvbn-php) to verify password strength.
+This is a modern library that does not enforce rules like using numbers and smaller and upper case characters nor does it simply count characters.
+E.g `ryvenglotbutnofasewordpass` is a strong password, but `verylongbutnotsafepassword` is not.
+(To help migrating users from other systems, it is possible to create users using weak password with the `--unsafe` argument.)

 ```
 docker-compose exec php sh